Searching for some fantastic Vancouver day trips, which are accessible via car or public transport? Check out my adventurous guide.

 Mr Coupland is a renowned artist from Vancouver and his quote reflects how I felt about the city I lived in for 15 months.
 Vancouver is unlike anywhere I have ever visited.
 I never got used to seeing snowy mountains out the grimy bus window on my commute to work.
 There are seemingly endless options of places to eat, drink and catch up with friends.
 I enjoyed seeing the city bloom like a flower in summer as residents came out of hibernation.
 There was always something to do.
 Every week included a new market, a visit to the beach, checking out a festival or a day trip.

 Seeing as I have written about all of my favourite Vancouver day trips now, I thought putting them together in one simple post would be the perfect idea.
 All of these trips are budget-friendly and are accessible via public transport.
 However, a few of them I visited with friends who had cars.
-Thanks, friends! x
+I also included some organised tour options from Viator, to make life even easier.

 Lynn Canyon Park

 This was the first of the Vancouver day trips I accomplished with a couple of fellow Australian expats in the summertime.
 It was also one of the cheapest.
-We ventured there via ferry and then bus.
-North Vancouver is a definite place to visit for festivals and night markets in the summer months.
+We ventured to Lynn Canyon Park via ferry and then bus.
+There’s walking trails, swimming holes and a free suspension bridge.
+North Vancouver itself is a must-visit for summertime festivals and night markets, as well as stunning sunsets overlooking the Vancouver skyline.

 You can visit Squamish by driving or getting the Greyhound bus.
 Although there is enough happening in the outdoor recreation capital of Canada to keep you going all weekend, a day is better than not venturing there at all.
 Please enjoy the Sea to Sky Gondola for me.

-This is a destination I saw in the winter but it would definitely still be a worthwhile trip in the summer.
-The town is pass Squamish and you can drive or get the Greyhound bus here also.
+This is a destination I saw in both summer and winter.
+The town is north of Squamish and you can drive or get the Greyhound bus here as well.
 Just try and ignore the many Aussie accents in the town dubbed Whistralia.

-A quiet cove in Eastern North Vancouver that is a good place to visit in summer when you can swim, kayak and hike.
+Another North Vancouver day trip option.
+Deep Cove is a quiet neighbourhood in eastern North Vancouver that is a good place to visit in summer when you can swim, kayak and hike.

-A place I never got to but I have heard it is worth a visit.
-Unfortunately it can take awhile to get there via public transit so if you have a friend with a car — shout them lunch by the seaside!
+A place I ended up visiting on my second time living in Vancouver, White Rock is a cute seaside town that straddles the US border.
+Unfortunately it can take awhile to get there via public transit so if you have a friend with a car, shout them lunch by the seaside 😉

 Seattle may be too far to classify under Vancouver day trips, but you can still pop over the border and load up on American bargains.
 Although I only stopped in Bellingham on the bus to and from Vancouver, I have heard it has excellent shopping outlets.
 Because everything is cheaper in the United States.